Quantum Field Theory

 - Syllabus for the Autumn 2016 QFT course is available and is unlikely to change in any significant way for Autumn 2017.

-- There will be an early rapid feedback in week 2 on PS1 (13/7/16).
-This does not draw on material from the lecture course but it illustrates the level of algebraic manipulations with annihilation and creation operators needed for the course.
-It acts as a warm up and can be done before the course starts.
-PS1 Answers 26/9/16 are online.
+- There will be an early rapid feedback on Thursday 12th October on Q2 and 4 of PS1 (11/10/17).
+This problem sheet does not draw on material from the lecture course but it illustrates the level of algebraic manipulations of annihilation and creation operators needed for the course.
+The problem sheet acts as a warm up for the course and can be done before the course starts.
+For written feedback hand in by noon, Monday 9th October, as detailed under the rapid feedback section of this website.

 - The library has a nice version of my QFT bibliography with links to the actual texts.
-Information from my Bibliography (19/6/15) is largely duplicated there except for my comments on each text
+Information from my Bibliography (25/9/17) is largely duplicated there except for my comments on each text.

 Below is a rough outline of the course.
-A detailed Syllabus for the Autumn 2016 QFT course is online.
-Note that Fermions will not be included in the Autumn 2016 course but otherwise no major changes are expected from 2015.
-Check my Bibliography (19/6/15) with more detailed comments on a range of books.
+A detailed Syllabus for the Autumn 2016 QFT course is online and no major changes are expected in 2017 from the 2016 course.
+Check my Bibliography (25/9/17) with more detailed comments on a range of books.

 Introduction.
 (1 lecture) Basic aims and ideas of field theory.
 Types of field and relationship to symmetries (relativistic, non-relativistic symmetry and other particle symmetries).